astro-mat/PP5_E-Commerce_Application/README.md

 - Delete all these notes at end of readme
 - Mockup image at start of readme
 - get rid of all comments in this readme

+BUGS
+- BASKET IS IN DOLLARS!!!!
+- Double hamburger on mobile

 FUTURE ADDITIONS